Login

 With the launch of PBS Film Club, the edutainment powerhouse champions the power of social media to build constructive communities

 With the launch of PBS Film Club, this trusted public broadcasting service known for its high-quality educational, cultural, and informative programming is doubling-down on the potential of social media to build constructive communities around shared interests.
-As PBS VP of Marketing Amy Wigler points out, “edutainment is the number one type of content on social media, and we do edutainment better than anyone.”
+As PBS VP of Marketing Amy Wigler points out, “edutainment is one of the most popular types of content on social media, and we do edutainment better than anyone.”

 A new social video series – and partner